 Employees who experience negative thoughts and whose wellbeing and health are in decline are more vulnerable.
-They have a lower tolerance for exposure to aggression and a lower threshold for interpreting certain behavior as bullying.
-They can violate expectations, annoy others, and even violate polite and friendly interaction and trigger aggressive behavior in others.
+They have a lower tolerance for exposure to aggression and a lower threshold for interpreting certain behaviour as bullying.
+They can violate expectations, annoy others, and even violate polite and friendly interaction and trigger aggressive behaviour in others.

-The research suggests that the long term eﬀects of bullying are dependent upon a range of personal, situational and organisational characteristics such as individual dispositions and resilience, coping behaviors, social support, and leadership practices.
-Bullying can affect a person’s sense of coherence, cause self-labeling as a victim of bullying, their ability to defend themselves, agreeableness, coping mechanisms and optimism.
-When there is low levels of workplace bullying, personal strengths have a protective eﬀect against mental distress.
+The research suggests that the long term eﬀects of bullying are dependent upon a range of personal, situational and organisational characteristics such as individual dispositions and resilience, coping behaviours, social support, and leadership practices.
+Bullying can affect a person’s sense of coherence, cause self-labelling as a victim of bullying, their ability to defend themselves, agreeableness, coping mechanisms and optimism.
+When there are low levels of workplace bullying, personal strengths have a protective eﬀect against mental distress.
 In cases of high workplace bullying exposure, targets report equally high levels of mental distress irrespective of their individual personal strength or predisposition.
-High intensity bullying is detrimental for all.
+High-intensity bullying is detrimental for all.

-See our post about whether bullying has long term effects.
+See our article about whether bullying has long term effects.

 Workplace bullying has been shown to have significant negative impacts in the workplace.
 There is evidence of increased absenteeism and presenteeism, higher rates of staff turnover and high legal costs when cases erupt.
 It is estimated that workplace bullying costs Australian organisations between $6-$36 billion a year.
 There is also evidence that it can seriously impact employee mental health.

 It is estimated that 5-7% of employees have experienced a bullying event in the past six months.
 At any given time 20% of workers are suffering some form of mental illness.
 The research showed that victims had higher rates of depression, anxiety, and post-traumatic stress disorder.
 Younger males with lower social support working in stressful environments were most at risk.